-Contrary to popular belief, gold isn’t consumed like many other commodities: edible gold does not exist, it isn’t burned like gas and coal and only about 12 percent is consumed for industrial purposes.
+Contrary to popular belief, gold isn’t consumed like many other commodities; edible gold does not exist, it isn’t burned like gas and coal and only about 12 percent is consumed for industrial purposes.

-For example, gold is used in electronics, computers, the medical and dental fields and in the aerospace sector to lubricate mechanical pieces.
+A small portion of gold is used in electronics, computers, the medical and dental fields and in the aerospace sector to lubricate mechanical pieces.
 The remaining 88 percent is used in jewelry and for investment purposes, such as gold coins and bars.